Newcomer ELLs are assets to our social landscape; and our learning places should reflect this core value.

 Louise El Yaafouri is dedicated to ensuring that schools act as mechanisms for promoting healthy integration for all refugee and immigrant new Americans.

 She works closely with schools to develop asset-based and action-oriented EL programming.
 Refugee Classroom’s innovative trainings center around diversity and trauma-informed practices that support the socio-academic success of Newcomer ELLs and their families.
+She is based out of Denver, Colorado; Saida, Lebanon; and Morogoro, Tanzania.

 Louise El Yaafouri (Kreuzer)